 David Gilmour came up with an ingenious solution.
 Near Dorset, he constructed a complex mechanism known as the Gilmour Tramway to lift millions of logs through a range of hills from the Lake of Bays, on the Muskoka River system, to Raven Lake on the Black River.
 The Black was then diverted to flow to St. Nora Lake in the headwaters of the Trent.

-This Community Memories exhibit tells the story of the Gilmour Tramway, from its construction in 1893, to its final abandonment in 1895 when Gilmour built a new sawmill in Algonquin Park.
+This Community Stories exhibit tells the story of the Gilmour Tramway, from its construction in 1893, to its final abandonment in 1895 when Gilmour built a new sawmill in Algonquin Park.